assirims/BA-Data-Cleanup/README.md

 Yes, there are two cities that are outliers in the training set; Cheyenne and Gillette.
 By conducting two different experiments, I would choose to remove the outlier data of the Gillette city.
 The essential reasons are that Cheyenne is not an outlier but rather a big urban city where high population density results in possible huge sales.
 In addition, Gillette is a true outlier as its demographic numbers are within the standard range, yet the sales of Pawdacity are high, and thereby, we could conclude that Gillette is an outlier.

-Before you Submit

-Please check your answers against the requirements of the project dictated by the [rubric](https://review.udacity.com/#!/rubrics/382/view) here.
-Reviewers will use this rubric to grade your project.